Summary

 Settings include:

-• Size: Define width and height manually in %/px, or set to auto
+Size: Define width and height manually in pixels, or set to auto

-• Alignment: Sets how content placed directly in the container is aligned (left, center, right, top, middle, bottom).
-This can be overridden by section alignment.
+Alignment: Sets how content placed directly in the Container is aligned (left, center, right, top, middle, bottom).
+This can is superseded by alignment settings inside individual Sections.

 If the container is collapsible, you’ll also see a Collapsed state section where you can: